 Find out whether there are any subscription fees payable.

-Some online networking organisations will request a short profile of your business for inclusion on the site.
+Some online networking organisations will request a short profile of your business or yourself for inclusion on the site.

 Be honest when telling others about your business.